Headshot

 Master in Education (Professional Practice in Higher Education) (University of Central Lancashire)

-I have a wide range of additional studies and CPD activity enabling me to work effectively with children and young people and relationship counselling.
-I am also a clinical supervisor for other psychotherapists, counsellors and trainees.
+I have a wide range of additional studies enabling me to work effectively with children & young people and Relationship Counselling/Couples Therapy.
+I am also a Clinical Supervisor for other psychotherapists, counsellors and trainees.
+I am currently working towards EMDR Accreditation (currently an ‘EMDR Therapist in training).

 • Aside from private practice, I have previously worked for 14 years as a Senior Lecturer at the University of Central Lancashire, within the School of Health